-- The online-game ethics committee checks that projects adhere to national values.
+The online-game ethics committee checks that projects adhere to national values.

-- The number of licenses issued per year is limited.
+The number of licenses issued per year is limited.
 Experts from Nico Partners estimate that around 5,000 projects will be approved in 2019.
 However, various mahjong and poker simulators will not be allowed to enter the PRC market.

-- Games must be historically accurate and promote Chinese culture.
+Games must be historically accurate and promote Chinese culture.

 The most popular mobile operating system in China is Android (72.07% of users), with iOS coming in second (26.96%).

-The most popular manufacturer of mobile devices is Apple (22.83%), with Huawei in second place (19.05%) and Oppo in third place (11.09%).
+The most popular manufacturer of mobile devices is Apple (22.83%), with Huawei and Oppo in second (19.05%) and third (11.09%) places, respectively.